hcorta/REW-electron-boilerplate/README.md

 <br>

-After completing this steps, you will find this initial project structure:
+After completing this steps, you will find the following project structure.
+No configuration needed, just the files you need to build your app.

 ```
-root
+YOUR_PROJECT_NAME
 ├── .babel.rc
 ├── .eslintrc
 ├── .gitignore